gromo.modules.growing_module.GrowingModule#

 Initialize tensor with uniform law aligned on reference

 Initialize the tensor with a uniform law with bounds -sqrt(std(W)), sqrt(std(W)) where std(W) is the empirical standard deviation of the reference_tensor if the reference_tensor has a non-zero variance.
-Otherwise, use bounds -1 / sqrt(fan_in), 1 / sqrt(fan_in) where fan_in is the number of input features of the extension.
+Otherwise, use bounds -sqrt(6 / fan_in), sqrt(6 / fan_in) where fan_in is the number of input features of the reference tensor + extension.

 Parameters: